 The King and Beauregard Intersection Improvement Project will create a multi-modal environment and promote safety for pedestrians and motorists by adding an additional left turn lane in each direction on King Street, medians on King Street, and a 10’ shared use path on portions of King Street.
 The improvements will increase capacity and safety through the corridor.
 The project is funded by State Urban funds and City funds.

 The project is being implemented in three phases.

 Phase I consists of grading, curb and gutter and retaining walls that need to be constructed prior to the utility relocation.
-The Phase I design has been completed, and construction is anticipated to be completed in summer 2017.
+The Phase I construction was substantially completed in December 2017.

 An exhibit showing the location of the work to be performed is attached below.
 For additional background information on this project, please go to https://www.alexandriava.gov/KingBeauregard

 Beginning in August 2018, the City and WMATA began construction on the King Street-Old Town Metrorail Station Access Improvement project.
 This long-standing project will improve access and safety at the station, aligning the project with the City's Vision Zero initiative.
 During construction, the King Street-Old Town Metrorail Station will remain open with no impact to train service, but there will be significant changes to areas outside the station during construction .
 Any questions related to this project should be directed to the City's project manager, Reginald Arno at firstname.lastname@example.org or at 703.746.4631.

 The City is upgrading the electrical and plumbing systems of piers along the Potomac River, east of Union Street between King Street and Queen Street.

 Construction activities began in August 2018.
 The project is anticipated to be completed in late fall 2018.
 Any questions related to this project should be directed to the City’s project manager, Brian Meli, at email@example.com or at 703.746.4632.